twilkinson3421/string-replace-utils/README.md

 A small library which exposes some helpful string-replacement functions, including exact types.
 Types used here come from [rolling-ts-utils](https://github.com/twilkinson3421/rolling-ts-utils).

+> **⚠️ Pay attention to the use of `as const` throughout this document.
+Not using `as const` after string and array initialisation will result in generic types being used, or unexpected behaviour!**

 ## Installation

 ```bash